Eurycomanone (Tongkat Ali Quassinoid)

 Benefits

-Eurycomanone inhibits aromatase — the enzyme converting testosterone to estradiol.
-Anti-estrogenic mechanism in men is biochemically distinct from direct testosterone biosynthesis: the same circulating testosterone is preserved as testosterone rather than being converted to estradiol.
-Mechanism complement to direct testosterone support.
+Eurycomanone inhibits aromatase, the enzyme converting testosterone to estradiol.
+This preserves circulating testosterone rather than allowing conversion to estrogen — complementary to direct testosterone support.

 Mechanism of action